 The master was angry because the servant had allowed fear to paralyze him.
 So afraid was he of losing money that he did not even take the very modest risk of depositing the money in the bank (there was no FDIC insurance in those days).

 This inevitably involves taking risks.
-It means not letting the fear of failure and ridicule stop us from pursuing success.
+It means not letting the fear of failure stop us from pursuing success.